giuliobosco/domotics/doc/Documentazione/Guide/GuidaTomcatCentOS7.md

 /opt/tomcat/bin/startup.sh
 ```

-Before test if everything works open the port 80 on the firewall, with the command:
+Before you test if everything works open the port 80 on the firewall, with the command:

 ```
 firewall-cmd --permanent --add-port=80/tcp